 Use a gimmick if you think you have a good reason, but don't overuse it.

 If you've written a good phrase of music, one obvious trick is to repeat the phrase one note (or more) lower (or higher).
 This is called a sequence, and it's perilously easy to get hooked on one.
 Suppose you'd just written the first two bars of “Jenny, come tie my cravat” (Playford's original three-time tune, not the one Sharp used for the dance).
 It's in D, and it starts and ends on F♯.
 It would be very natural to repeat the same phrase starting on E, and that's exactly what the composer did.
 It's then far too easy to repeat it again on D, but that's a bad idea.
 I think it was Bach who said that you could use a musical phrase twice, but the third time you had to do something different with it.
 In this case the composer went back to starting the phrase on the F♯, but this time it ended by going up rather than down, and he rounded out the eight bars with something much higher and quite different.
 You might think the composer did get away with a third occurrence in the B-music of the Christmas carol “Angels from the Realms of Glory”, but don't take this as an example to follow.
-An even more dubious example is the B-music of another carol: “Ding Dong Merrily on High”.
+An even more dubious example is the B-music of another carol (originally a dance tune): “Ding Dong Merrily on High”.

 Don't expect to get the tune right first time, and in the early stages be more concerned with getting the notes down than getting them perfect.
 I can use up a whole page of manuscript paper for just one tune, with several possibilities for each line, and I keep trying them all and changing them until I'm satisfied or I give up completely.
 And on many occasions I have hit a wrong note and thought “Oh, what did I do then!” — and it's become part of the tune.

 If you're writing a tune for a specific dance, think about the dance moves which go to the tune.
 A musician looked at my tune “Helena” and said “Is there a set in bars 5 and 6 of the A-music?” — and indeed there is.
 Look at my tune for “Dutch Crossing”.
 It starts with a 16-bar A-music — because the movement is 16 bars long.
-The dance starts with two changes of a circular hey, so I put in a gap between bars 2 and 3, but then four changes of a straight hey, so there's no gap between bars 6 and 7.
+The dance starts with two changes of right and left, so I put in a gap between bars 2 and 3, but then four changes of a straight hey, so there's no gap between bars 6 and 7.
 When it comes to the “Dutch Crossing” part (the hardest part of the dance) I didn't want the music getting in the way of the flow of the dance, so the C-music is absolutely regular four beats to the bar.
 And the D-music needs to fit two 4-bar moves each time, so there's a gap at the end of bars 4 and 8.
 I'm not saying that all tunes fit the dances as closely as this, but I certainly thought hard about what I wanted the tune to do as I was writing it.
 In fact I originally learnt a wrong version of the dance, and had to modify my tune to fit the correct version!

 Don't forget that you're writing dance music, and the dancers need to be comfortable with the phrases of music they are dancing to.
 There are tunes where bars 7 and 8 of the A-music sound as if they are the start of the next line rather than the ending of this line, and people get confused.
 “The Designing Woman” in Gary Roodman's book “Sum Further Calculated Figures” has a circle left in the last four bars of the B-music — but the tune doesn't come to a close there.
 The first time I called it I stopped the band, convinced that I'd got the timing wrong.
 Notice that on the recording by MGM and Reunion, they've changed the music so that it does come to a close at this point!
 There are tunes in waltz time where some or all of the four-bar phrases start on the bar before the one you would expect.
 A classic example is the Country and Western “Annie's Song” by John Denver — don't write a tune like this, and make sure bands don't use it!